 This post contains an affiliate link.
 For more information, see my disclosures here.

 Square cards can be fun to make and can help you make the most of your materials.
 However, square cards do cost more to mail.
-In the US, a square card currently costs 70 cents in postage, rather than the standard 55 cents.
 The reason for this is that square cards can’t be processed by an automatic sorting machine and must be processed by a postal worker.

 There are a few options for mailing square cards:

-The post office sells 15-cent “additional ounce” stamps for letters that weigh over an ounce, and you can use these stamps with a regular first class stamp to reach the 70 cent total.
+The post office sells an “additional ounce” stamps for letters that weigh over an ounce, and you can use these stamps with a regular first class stamp to reach the total for a square card.
 It’s a good idea to have some of these stamps on hand for rectangular cards that go over one ounce.
 However, having two stamps on an already small envelope can look a little crowded.

 The post office sells “non-machinable surcharge” stamps for square cards.
 They are pretty, but if you don’t have any on hand, you’ll need to make a special trip to the post office.

 Use a rectangular envelope